UrbsLab/scikit-eLCS/README.md

 Generally, we have licensed scikit-eLCS to make it as widely usable as possible.

 ## Contributing to scikit-eLCS
-Scikit eLCS is an open source project and we'd love if you could suggest changes!
+scikit-eLCS is an open source project and we'd love if you could suggest changes!

 <ol>
   <li> Fork the project repository to your personal account and clone this copy to your local disk</li>
   <li> Create a branch from master to hold your changes: (e.g. <b>git checkout -b my-contribution-branch</b>) </li>
   <li> Commit changes on your branch.
 Remember to never work on any other branch but your own! </li>
   <li> When you are done, push your changes to your forked GitHub repository with <b>git push -u origin my-contribution-branch</b> </li>
-  <li> Create a pull request to send your changes to the eLCS maintainers for review. </li>
+  <li> Create a pull request to send your changes to the scikit-eLCS maintainers for review. </li>
 </ol>

 **Before submitting your pull request**